What is Georgia’s Qualified Education Expense Tax Credit (also known as the Private School Tax Credit Scholarship)?

 GaSSO will electronically file the donor’s preapproval request with GADOR and will track and receive the approval “Acknowledgment.”
 Once a donor is approved, GaSSO will inform the donor and accept the donation via a mailed check or their website.
 After the donation is processed, GaSSO will send the donor the necessary documents for their tax records and will inform the school their donation is available to award as a scholarship.

 The donor files the “Acknowledgment” form the following tax year with their Georgia Income Tax return and receives the dollar-for-dollar credit off the Georgia State Income Tax liability (and, if itemizing, possible eligibility to take a charitable contribution deduction on the federal return).
-The process repeats annually starting January 1 and is available until the entire $58 million in tax credits are allocated (on a first-come, first-served basis).
+The process repeats annually starting January 1 and is available until the entire $100 million in tax credits (as of January 2019) are allocated on a first-come, first-served basis.